 Safer is a smart necklace from company Leaf Wearables.
-The jewelry connects to the wearer's phone over Bluetooth and sends SOS alerts with your whereabouts to friends and family if tapped twice.
+The jewellery connects to the wearer's phone over Bluetooth and sends SOS alerts with your whereabouts to friends and family if tapped twice.
 There's a 90dB buzzer to act as an alarm and it recharges in 15 minutes via Micro USB.
-You can also share your location on a map in real time while traveling and preset specific contacts from the companion app.
+You can also share your location on a map in real time while travelling, and preset specific contacts from the companion app.
 Safer even lasts up to seven days between charges.

 The Nimb wearable is a smart ring that tracks your location and can send an alert to friends, families and emergency services if the user feels threatened.
 Once activated, the ring uses your smartphone to send a distress signal to preset contacts.
 It can even alert Nimb community users if they are within 300 yards and have the companion app.

-From $99, nimb.com
+From $249, nimb.com

-The Athena pendant is reminiscent of a Misfit Shine or Jawbone UP Move fitness tracker, but with a very different functionality.
-Activated by holding the button for three seconds, Athena sounds an 85db alarm - the same decibel level as a freight train - and sends a message to pre-determined friends and family automatically.
-Your chosen contacts will get a map showing your location, directions and the opportunity to call you or the emergency services.
+The Athena pendant is reminiscent of a Misfit Shine, but with very different functionality.
+Activated by holding the button for three seconds, Athena sounds an 85db alarm ‚Äď the same decibel level as a freight train ‚Äď and sends a message to pre-determined friends and family automatically.
+Your chosen contacts will get a map showing your location, directions and a prompt to call you or the emergency services.

-Similarily aimed at the older generation, the Kanega Watch wants to be the stylish version of Life Alert buttons.
+Another one that's aimed at the older generation, the Kanega Watch wants to be the stylish version of a safety button.
 No smartphone connectivity is required, and the watch uses a speech based interface rather than buttons.
-If a fall is detected the user can say help is needed or tap the face for assistance.
+If a fall is detected the user can say out loud that help is needed ‚Äď it has speech recognition ‚Äď or tap the face for assistance.

 The Kanega watch has been beta tested by a group of users since its Kickstarter campaign, and is set for general availability in early 2018.